How Long Can Dogs Hold Their Pee? How Long Can Puppy Hold Pee?

 Age is the most well-known variable in how long your dog can wait between bathroom breaks.
 Younger dogs, especially puppies who aren’t fully potty trained, won’t be able to hold their pee for as long as most adult dogs.
 This is partly due to their undersized and underdeveloped bladders and urinary tract systems.

 It’s more than just holding capacity too.
-The muscle that contracts dog to hold and release the dog bladder takes time to develop.
+The muscle that contracts to allow your dog to hold and release the dog's bladder takes time to develop.
 Therefore, some puppies need bathroom breaks more frequently than others.
 Part of potty training your dog is helping them build these muscles and learn how to control their bladder.

 Senior dogs may also start to lose that muscle control as they age.
 Weakening of the muscles, inflammation and mobility limitations, and even kidney and liver function can contribute to more frequent bathroom needs.